khanhas/AppVolumePlugin/README.md

   You have to set this to Parent measure name.

 - `Index` *(default = 0)*
-  Index of app you want to get infomation and control.
+  Index of app you want to get information and control.
 It has to be in range from 1 to number value of Parent measure.

 - `AppName`
-  Specific name of app you want to get infomation and control.
+  Specific name of app you want to get information and control.
 You need to include app name and its extension.
   Eg: `Spotify.exe`, `AIMP.exe`
-  If this option is not empty and `Index` is also set, it overides `Index` option.
+  If this option is not empty and `Index` is also set, it overrides `Index` option.

 - `NumberType` *(default = volume)*
   Value you want to return in number value of measure.